poojabhavsar108/Aerial-Surveillance-Drone/README.md

 An IoT-based **Aerial Surveillance Drone** developed to demonstrate **real-time wireless video streaming** and **GPS-based location tracking** using an **ESP32-CAM** and **NEO-6M GPS module**.

 The project integrates a quadcopter platform with an onboard camera and GPS module, enabling users to monitor the surrounding environment through a live video feed while simultaneously viewing the drone's real-time location.
-The integrated software provides a web-based interface for viewing the live camera stream and GPS information.
+The integrated software provides a web-based interface containing the live camera stream and a GPS location button.
+When a valid GPS fix is available, the interface displays the latitude, longitude, and a direct Google Maps link.

 This project was developed to explore the integration of embedded systems, wireless communication, IoT, and drone technology for surveillance applications.

 ---